starovoitovs/river/public/ABOUT.md

 To begin, define each player's range categories (e.g., H1, H2 for Hero; V1, V2 for Villain) and assign their respective probabilities (summing to 1).
 Then, input a matrix where each cell represents Hero's estimated equity (win probability) when Hero's m-th range category goes against Villain's n-th range category.

-#### Example: Heads-Up River - Flush Board

-This scenario models a heads-up river decision where the board has four spades.
+Consider the following scenario: we model a heads-up river decision where the board has four spades.
 We categorize each player's hand into two types: "Spade Flush" (Type 1) or "No Spade Flush" (Type 2).

-*   **Hero Range Probabilities (0.45, 0.55):** Hero is 45% likely to have a "Spade Flush" and 55% likely to have "No Spade Flush."
+*   **Hero Range Frequencies (2, 3):** Hero is 40% likely to have a "Spade Flush" and 60% likely to have "No Spade Flush."
-*   **Villain Range Probabilities (0.55, 0.45):** Villain is 55% likely to have a "Spade Flush" and 45% likely to have "No Spade Flush."
+*   **Villain Range Frequencies (3, 2):** Villain is 60% likely to have a "Spade Flush" and 40% likely to have "No Spade Flush."
 *   **Hero Equities' Matrix:** Hero's win probability in showdowns:
     *   **Hero Flush vs. Villain Flush:** 53% (Hero slightly better on average)
     *   **Hero Flush vs. Villain No Flush:** 100% (Hero wins)